Kilmacduagh monastery

-Overview
+Location and name

-Kilmacduagh Monastery is located in a small village of the same name, about 5 km from the town of Gort.
+Kilmacduagh Monastery is located in Kilmacduagh, a village of the same name, about 5 km from the town of Gort.

 The name of the place translates as "church of Duagh's son".
 It was reportedly the 7th century Saint Colman, son of Duagh who established a monastery here on land given to him by his cousin King Guaire Aidne mac Colmáin of Connacht, who had a fortified dwelling near what is today Dunguaire Castle.

 History

 As with most dates from this period, the year in which the monastery was founded is somewhat uncertain, but apparently the early 7th century is deemed the most likely.

 Colman was abbot/bishop at the monastery until his death.
 Of his successors, only one appears in the annals by name, one Indrect (died 814), before the arrival of the English.

-This site was of such importance in medieval times that it became the centre of a new diocese, or Bishop's seat, the Diocese of Kilmacduagh, in the 12th century.
+This site was of such importance in medieval times that it became the centre of a new diocese, or bishop's seat, the Diocese of Kilmacduagh, in the 12th century.

 The early monastery was victim of multiple raids and finally ruined by William de Burgh in the early 13th century.
 To replace it, the local lord Owen O'Heyne (died 1253) founded the abbey of St. Mary de Petra as house for the Augustinian canons.
 The abbey is also attributed to Bishop Maurice Ileyan (died 1283) but the architectural evidence, according to Harold Leask, allows only the later added east range of the abbey to be associated with bishop Maurice.
 During the reformation this was granted to the Earl of Clanricarde.

 The round tower was repaired in 1879 under the supervision of Sir Thomas Deane, with financial support from Sir William Henry Gregory of Coole Park.

 The Diocese of Kilmacduagh is now incorporated into the United Dioceses of Tuam and Limerick in the Church of Ireland and in the Roman Catholic divisions, into the Diocese of Galway.

-Today
+Architecture

-The ruins of the monastery are sometimes referred to as "the seven Churches".
+The ruins of the monastery are sometimes referred to as "the seven churches".
 However, not all of these buildings were actually churches, none of them dates back to the 7th century.
 The buildings are: